belgaied2/ui-cluster-provisioning/README.md

 ## Notes

-If the definitions in `dashboard` change run `./shell/scripts/typegen.sh` in the dashboard root to update the versions used by extensions.

-This repository adds contains example code that illustrates custom provisioners which leverage the RKE2 flow.
+This repository contains example code that illustrates custom provisioners which leverage the RKE2 flow.
 The `example` extension leverages the same Cloud Credential and Machine Config components as with Node Drivers but does not require a node driver AND allows the custom provisioner to control the actual provisioning step in a couple of ways.

 Note that the changes to allow extensions to add cards to the provisioning screen will support using a `link` - allowing an extension to add a provider choice to the UI that when clicked, takes the user to a new route where the extension would need to take care of providing *all* UI and provisioning.